 It can really pay off in peace of mind and quality sleep to invest a little time every few months or once a year in taking a careful eye to your bedroom and doing a little something to upgrade it - whether that’s setting out some baskets to hold laundry that would otherwise be scattered everywhere, or adding some soft lighting and simple decor like string lights, pretty lamps or a nice art print.

 Decluttering and adding design features that cultivate peace and relaxation, and maybe a little romance, are key.
 A little thoughtful rearranging of items you already own can go a long way toward creating a more sensual or peaceful space you look forward to spending time in with your beau or cozying up in yourself with a good book.
-Pair this idea with a great meal and a movie to create a romantic staycation with a cozy evening to end it - and more cozy evenings to come since you’ll get to enjoy your bedroom upgrade afterward.
+Pair this idea with a great dinner and a movie to create a romantic staycation at home - and more cozy evenings to come since you’ll get to enjoy your bedroom upgrade afterward.

 The Bottom Line